SystemsApproach/security/principles.rst

 item to a shopping cart.
 Thus, it is a common requirement to have some form of *replay prevention*.

-The final major requirement is *availability*, which is primarily concerned with protecting networks and the systems attached to them against *denial-of-service* (DoS) attacks.
-The Morris Worm was an early example of an unintentional DoS attack: as the worm spread to more and more computers, and reinfected computers on which it was already present, the resources consumed by the worm rendered those computers unable to function.
+The final major requirement is *availability*, which is simply the ability to access all the data we have the right to access.
+System failures, either benign or caused by malicious actors, restrict availability.
+Another common common threat to availability is *denial-of-service* (DoS) attacks.
+The Morris Worm was an early example of an unintentional DoS attack: as the worm spread to more and more computers, and reinfected computers on which it was already present, the resources consumed by the worm rendered those computers unable.
 Networks provide a means by which data can be amplified by replication, allowing large volumes of traffic to be sent to the target of a DoS attack; thus it has become necessary to develop means to mitigate such attacks.

-As a consequence of these three main requirements—confidentiality, integrity, and availability—additional requirements are placed on our underlying systems.
-For example, computer systems must provide *access control*, which is the ability to limit who has access to a system and what operations they may perform on it.
-Once we can securely identify principals, we must also limit which ones can, for example, read or write messages.
-This clearly applies to end systems (our laptops and the web servers we communicate with), but also to network devices such as routers and infrastructure components such as name servers.
+As a consequence of these three main requirements—confidentiality, integrity, and availability—additional requirements are placed on the underlying systems.
+Foremost among these the need for a mechanism to enforce *access control*, a system component that limits who has access to data and what operations they may perform on it.
+Once we can securely identify principals, we must then control what objects they can read or write.
+Access control is clearly a mechanism included in end systems, such as laptops and web servers, but it also applies to network infrastructure, such as routers and name servers.

 2.2 Broader System Requirements